huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 <Tip>

 You can use a refiner model with `StableDiffusionXLControlNetPipeline` to improve image quality, just like you can with a regular `StableDiffusionXLPipeline`.
-See [section `Refine image quality` on the `StableDiffusionXL` page](https://huggingface.co/docs/diffusers/using-diffusers/sdxl#refine-image-quality) for how to do it.
+See the [Refine image quality](./sdxl#refine-image-quality) section to learn how to use the refiner model.
 Make sure to use `StableDiffusionXLControlNetPipeline` and pass `image` and `controlnet_conditioning_scale`.

 ```